sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 **Combat**

 While flying, the jabberwock uses Eyes of Flame.
 The jabberwock then lands, attacking one opponent with a bite and a claw and a different opponent with its second claw.
 It focuses on spellcasters, grappling them and using Burble to hamper their spells.
 It prefers to use its reaction to bite a grappled creature.
-If it isnít grappling a creature, it uses Whiffling Dodge.
+If it isn√≠t grappling a creature, it uses Whiffling Dodge.
 The jabberwock flies away if it takes slashing damage while it is bloodied.
 When it retreats, it carries with it any creatures it is grappling.

 Jabberwock Variant: Jabberwocky